Home

 Cal State Long Beach: Aerospace Engineering @ the Beach! and

-The collabortion focuses, in particular, on the Kimbo series of rockets, which are aimed at developing low cost reusable technologies.
+This history of the collaboration shows them developing the Kimbo series of rockets from late 1990s to 2003 when they started the Prospector sereies.
+A general goal has been developing low cost reusable technologies.
 The series began when John Garvey of Garvey Spacecraft Corporation sought to continue the progress made by the DC-X project but on an even lower budget.

 The group also works with the Reaction Rocket Society and uses the Society's facilities for engine tests and rocket flights.